openresty/lua-nginx-module/README.markdown

 **context:** *init_by_lua&#42;, set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*

 Flushes out all the items in the dictionary.
-This method does not actuall free up all the memory blocks in the dictionary but just marks all the existing items as expired.
+This method does not actually free up all the memory blocks in the dictionary but just marks all the existing items as expired.

 This feature was first introduced in the `v0.5.0rc17` release.